sweeneychris/TheiaSfM/docs/source/sfm.rst

 overall pipeline consists of several steps.
 First, we extract features (SIFT is the default).
 Then, we perform two-view matching and geometric verification to obtain relative poses between image pairs and create a :class:`ViewGraph`.
-Next, we perform global pose estimation with global SfM.
+Next, we perform either incremental or global SfM.
+Incremental SfM is the standard approach that adds on one image at a time to grow the reconstruction.
+While this method is robust, it is not scalable because it requires repeated operations of expensive bundle adjustment.
 Global SfM is different from incremental SfM in that it considers the entire view graph at the same time instead of incrementally adding more and more images to the :class:`Reconstruction`.
 Global SfM methods have been proven to be very fast with comparable or better accuracy to incremental SfM approaches (See [JiangICCV]_, [MoulonICCV]_, [WilsonECCV2014]_), and they are much more readily parallelized.
 After we have obtained camera poses, we perform triangulation and :class:`BundleAdjustment` to obtain a valid 3D reconstruction consisting of cameras and 3D points.

 The first step towards creating a reconstruction is to determine images which view the same objects.
 To do this, we must create a :class:`ViewGraph`.